jnlewis/dexr/README.md

 * **Blockchain Security**: Signature verification, duplicate message handling, pre-commit transactions cross-referencing.

 # Technologies & System Specification
-Supported OS: Windows, Linux, OSX
+* Supported OS: Windows, Linux, OSX
-Language: C#
+* Language: C#
-Framework: .NET Core 2.0
+* Framework: .NET Core 2.0
-Block Interval (Confirmation Time): 15 seconds
+* Block Interval (Confirmation Time): 15 seconds

 # Web API
-Dexr’s built-in web API server readily enables integration with external party applications.
+Dexr's built-in web API server readily enables integration with external party applications.
 Any application that can send an HTTP request can programmatically access the platform with ease.
 All transactions sent to the network are transmitted through the web API.

 # Getting Started
-To get started, see the Getting Started guide to set up a Command Line Interface (CLI) node on your machine.
+To get started, see the [Getting Started guide](https://github.com/jnlewis/dexr/blob/master/Dexr%20-%20Getting%20Started.pdf) to set up a Command Line Interface (CLI) node on your machine.
 Once you have set up your node successfully, you may then send requests to the applications built in API to interact with the blockchain.
-For the complete API documentation, please see Dexr API Documentation.
+For the complete API documentation, please see [Dexr API Documentation](https://documenter.getpostman.com/view/469639/dexr-api/RWEmKcUy).

 # Consensus Protocol
 The consensus protocol employed in Dexr is Proof-of-Stake (PoS) with Delegated Byzantine Fault Tolerant (dBFT) algorithm, which has been proven competitive in performance and reliability in many existing blockchain platforms today such as Neo, Dash and Ethereum’s Casper.
 In dBFT algorithms, a speaker node is selected from the network to be responsible for new block creation.